-Also in progress are Traumatized: A New History of Warfare from Shell Shock to PTSD, as well as The First World War and Human Rights: A New Salvation (under contract at Routledge).
+Also in progress is a book on combat stress in modern war, as well as The First World War and the Rise of Human Rights: A New Salvation (under contract at Routledge).

 Protecting Democracy from Dissent: Population Engineering in Western Europe, 1918-1926, is published by Routledge and available from major retailers, including Amazon.
 It examines the treatment of minority populations in Alsace, Ireland, and the areas then newly-acquired by Italy in the South Tyrol and along the the Adriatic coastline (including the Istrian peninsula), by the liberal European democracies that won the war.
 In the aftermath of the First World War, democracy became the watchword for a new Europe.
 Yet as people became more involved in choosing their governments, governments became more involved in choosing their people.
 This is the story of one aftermath of the “war to make the world safe for democracy.”

 “In the aftermath of the First World War, the victorious powers – more or less liberal democracies – argued that democracy would bring peace to Europe because this was the only effective way for legitimate states, with governments based on the consent of the governed, to be organized.
 What the victorious statesmen failed to foresee was how much conflict this postwar settlement would provoke, since it was far from clear exactly which people should qualify for the privilege of self-governance.